rumram/bindseek_rumram/README.md

 ```

 ## Citation
-Using bindseek workflow please cite:
+Using bindseek workflow, please cite:
 ```
  Myszczynski, Szuszkiewicz, Krawczynski, Sikora, Romaniewicz,  Guzewska, Zabielski, Kaczmarek The complexity of the miR-26a-5p- and miR-125b-5p-induced response of the uterine epithelium associated with early pregnancy events (in press)
 ```